othman853/magnets/README.md

 # Magnets

-Mapping, filtering and (hopefully as soon as possible) reducing lists through closures.
+Mapping, filtering and reducing lists through closures.

 What are the practical advantages of this?
 I don't really know (or care), I did this for learning purposes.
 The syntax ended up being pretty cool.